ilylabs/ilylabs.github.io/research_opportunities/index.md

 * Short motivation letter: introduce yourself and clearly explain why you are contacting me
 * Links toward additional information that you deem to be relevant

-## Funded positions currently available

-Open positions here!
-{: .notice--danger}

-* **Fall 2021, currently recruiting a PhD candidate in Mechanical/Materials Engineering**, [learn more about the project here](/projects/PolyProc-EEGElectrodes)
-* **Fall 2021, currently recruiting a Master of Science candidate in Mechanical/Materials Engineering**, [learn more about the project here](/projects/Polyproc-3dprintedballoons)

 ## Funding opportunities

 #### NSERC and FRQNT graduate scolarships 🇨🇦